Connor Wong Player Props: Red Sox vs. Angels

 Connor Wong At The Plate

-- Wong has eight doubles, four home runs and five walks while batting .228.
+- Wong is hitting .228 with eight doubles, four home runs and five walks.

-- In 46.9% of his 32 games this season, Wong has picked up at least one hit.
-He's also had five multi-hit games.
+- Wong has picked up a hit in 15 of 32 games this season, with multiple hits five times.

 - He has scored in 13 of 32 games (40.6%), including multiple runs twice.